 Homeowners who go through a natural disaster, like a wildfire or other natural disaster, and then have difficulty making their mortgage payments are often entitled to one or more kinds of assistance.

 The U.S. Department of Housing and Urban Development (HUD), Fannie Mae, and Freddie Mac offer relief to victims of wildfires and other disasters.
-If you have a different kind of loan, you also might qualify for relief.
+You might also qualify for relief if you have a different kind of loan.

 HUD usually provides a 90-day foreclosure moratorium, starting on the federal disaster declaration date, for Federal Housing Administration (FHA)-insured home mortgages

 HUD also generally offers forbearance and loan modification options to borrowers with FHA-insured loans in disaster areas.
 It also typically provides new FHA-insured mortgages to affected homeowners so they can rebuild or buy (or refinance) a home, like through its Section 203(h) program or Section 203(k) loan program.